protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

 *   `fn has_foo(&self) -> bool`: Returns `true` if the field is set.
 *   `fn clear_foo(&mut self)`: Clears the value of the field.
 After calling this, `has_foo()` returns `false` and `foo()` returns the default value.
     Cords have not been implemented yet.
-Support for them is tracked as b/308792377.

 For fields of type `bytes` the compiler generates the `ProtoBytesCow` type instead.